 The Buddy Desktop 7G is a larger (longer boom) and sturdier microphone with a heavier base that will "stay put" on a desk.
 As such it is better for persons who have limited use of their hands.

-The next two, the Buddy Gooseneck microphones, clamp on a desk or table.
-They have a longer gooseneck boom (32 inches) and are commonly used where one needs to be using the microphone while seated at a wheelchair.
+The next one, the Buddy Gooseneck microphone, clamps on a desk or table.
+It has a longer gooseneck boom (32 inches) and is commonly used where one needs to be using the microphone while seated at a wheelchair.

 Special situations sometimes demand a different clamping mechanism.
 While I don't stock them, Buddy Gooseneck microphones are available without the clamp in both 18" and 30" lengths.
 Be prepared to attach your own clamp to fit your needs.